open-tale/open-tale.github.io/_docs/05-skills.md

 #### Sharp Shooter

-The character becomes able to attack more than 1 target at the same time without applying Disadvantage roll modifier.
+The character becomes able to attack more than 1 target at the same time with a long-range weapon without applying the Disadvantage roll modifier.

 #### True Sight

-When attacking with a long-range weapon, the maximum range limit is increased by half of the character's Dexterity.
-If the character's Dexterity is odd, add 1 to it before dividing by 2.
+When attacking with a long-range weapon, the maximum range limit is increased by half of the character's Dexterity (rounded up).

 #### Double Strafe